 Years passed before the next search for Planet X began.
 In December 1929, Clyde Tombaugh, an amateur astronomer, was hired to search for the planet.
-He took photographs of the solar system every one or two weeks, looking for anything that shifted against the background of stars.
-The method worked and Tombaugh, a 24-year-old lab assistant from Kansas, finally discovered Planet X on Feb.
-18, 1930.
-Lowell had missed Planet X because he never expected it to be so small.
+Taking photographs of the solar system every one or two weeks, he searched for anything that moved against the background of fixed stars.
+The method worked and Tombaugh, a 24-year-old lab assistant from Kansas, pinpointed Planet X on February 18, 1930.
+Lowell had missed Planet X because he never thought it would be so small.
 The photo shows Clyde Tombaugh, at age 22.

 "Crisis is opportunity riding a dangerous wind."